aenahr/uTutor/README.md

 ### Features

-* *User Account Creation*: First time users will be prompted to create an account with uTutor.
+* *Unique Account Creation*: First time users will be prompted to create an account with uTutor.
 View, edit, and share profiles with others!
-* *Scheduled Appointments with Tutors*: Users will be able to
+* *Scheduled Appointments with Tutors*: Users will be able to visit a Tutor's Profile page and schedule an appointment.
+Set a date, time and location for scheduled meetings - choose from public cafes, libraries, or even universities!
+* *Schedule Manager*: Manage all current, upcoming, and past schedules with our in-app schedule manager.
+Have the option to cancel or rescheudle with past tutors!
+* *Favorite Tutors*: Save your favorite tutors with a click of a button.
+See all your favorited tutors on one page!
+* *Search For The Tutor That is Right for You*: uTutor's main goal is to pair you with the perfect tutor.
+Search for a tutor based on where you live, what you want to be taught in, and even by a Tutor's ratings!
+We have a list and map feature available.
 * *Walk-In Tutors*: Users do not need to schedule appointments to be tutored! uTutor has a special feature, that allows tutors to work at any time with the walk-in feature; users can search the map for nearby, availble tutors.
 * *Customer Support*: uTutor is a new and growing community.
 Common questions are answered in our FAQ page, but users can also contact us inside the application.